 Do all IEEE 802.15 devices use collision avoidance instead of collision detection?
 Is there a way for them to detect collisions wirelessly?

 All wireless networks have a hidden node problem.

-❖ Is CAP always getting 10 slots and CFP always getting 6 slots, or is this just an example?
+Does CAP always get ten slots and CFP get six slots, or is this just an example?

 This is just an example.